cjsun42/cjsun42.github.io/_posts/2025-05-11-VPAFpurpose.md

 However, despite my interests, I was not familiarize with any practicing Asian Futurist artists.
 The ones I did know about were high-profile and largely East Asian.
 I wanted to expand my understanding of Asian contemporary art across a diversity of communities and identities, which demanded inquiry into specific artists and their unique practices.

 While this exploration was happening, I was also taking a course on Digital Humanities.
-I thought that a Futurism-focused project demanded some type of accessible, digital presentation, so that's how this blog, *Fluid Mosaic*, and this series, "Visions of Pan Asian Futures," came to be.
+I thought that a Futurism-focused project necessitated some type of accessible, digital presentation, so that's how this blog, *Fluid Mosaic*, and this series, "Visions of Pan Asian Futures," came to be.

 ## 💻 **Process:** How I created this website
 ---